 Learn more about the Browser Window Browser Window

 Requirements Checklist

 Getting to know the Requirements Checklist

-Introducing the Requirements Checklist The Requirement Checklist is a convenient element that acts as a tally to indicate whether a Requirement complies with a set of predefined measures such as whether the Requirement is Atomic, Cohesive, Traceable and Verifiable.
+Introducing the Requirement s Checklist

+The Requirement Checklist is a convenient element that acts as a tally to indicate whether a Requirement complies with a set of predefined measures such as whether the Requirement is Atomic, Cohesive, Traceable and Verifiable.
 It can be assigned to any Requirement and the measures can be updated directly in the diagram.
 When working with requirements it is sometimes very useful to refer to a common set of 'best practices' and qualities that help define the nature of a well formed specification.
 The Requirement Checklist element is designed to meet this need.

-Where to find the Requirements Checklist
+Where to find the Requirement s Checklist

-Usage of the Requirements Checklist

-Options for the Requirements Checklist

-Toolbox : to display the 'Find Toolbox Item' dialog and specify 'Requirements Checklist'
+Toolbox: Let to display the 'Find Toolbox Item' dialog and specify 'Requirements Checklist'

+Usage of the Requirement s Checklist

-Analysts and Requirements Managers can use the checklist to annotate whether one or more requirements meet a set of predefined checks.
+Analysts and Requirements Managers can use the checklist to annotate whether one or more elements such as a Block or Activity or even a set of Requirements meet a set of predefined checks.

+Options for the Requirement s Checklist

 The list of measures is completely configurable and items can be added or removed from the list for each individual checklist by using the Checklist Tagged Value notes.

-Learn more about the Requirements Checklist Requirements Checklist
+Learn more about the Requirement s Checklist

+Requirements Checklist

 Requirement Properties

 Getting to Know the Requirement Properties

 Introducing Requirement Properties

 Requirement Properties are used to define metadata about the requirement that is useful for the management of requirements for the purpose of prioritization and defining work Packages for the implementation teams.
 All Enterprise Architect elements have standard properties such as Status, Author and Phase but the Requirement element has additional properties such as Difficulty and Priority.
 User defined properties can also be defined using Tagged Values.